patunru/patunru.github.io/_pages/reading.md

 ---

-I read across economics, history, politics, science, and fiction.
-This page collects brief notes on books I have found illuminating, enjoyable, or worth revisiting (for complete list every year, see my old website).
+I read (sometimes reread) across economics, history, politics, science, and fiction (and everything else that interests me).
+This page collects brief notes on books (or other forms such as PhD thesis) I have found illuminating, enjoyable, or worth revisiting (for complete list every year, see my [old website](https://sites.google.com/site/patunru)).

 ## 2025